mahoneyjames/jmweb/index.md

 # Hi there, I'm James

-I write software, and occaisional blog posts.
+I write software, and occasional blog posts.

 For now, there's not much here...